Home » Blog » Are Discount Fabric Websites Really Bargains or Are They Scams?

 Do you really “get what you pay for” when buying fabrics?

-For example, low-cost polyester and microfiber fabrics are often more durable and easier to clean than expensive fabrics costing far more.
+Low-cost polyester and microfiber fabrics are often more durable and easier to clean than expensive fabrics costing 10x more.

-A surprisingly high percentage of a fabric’s cost is determined by factors that have nothing to do with quality or durability.
+A surprisingly high percentage of a fabric’s selling price is determined by factors that have nothing to do with quality, durability, or even how much it costs to make the fabric.

-One of the biggest of these cost factors is whether the fabric has been discontinued.
+A major cost factor is whether the fabric has been discontinued.

 Thousands of discontinued fabrics are available for 50% – 90% off their original prices.